spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 For Cubeviz, there is an additional option to fit the model over each individual spaxel by enabling the :guilabel:`Cube Fit` toggle before pressing :guilabel:`Fit Model`.
 The fit parameter planes are saved in a data structure that can be accessed in a jupyter notebook.
-The best model fit, evaluated over the cube is also saved to a dataset with the label specified in the :guilabel:`Output Data Label` field.
+The best model fit (evaluated over the cube) is also saved to a dataset with the label specified in the :guilabel:`Output Data Label` field.

 .. seealso::